Rehearsal and Performance Guidelines

 Receptions

-All pre- or post-concert receptions, anywhere in the facility, must be arranged through the Scheduling Office no later than two weeks prior to the event.
+All pre- or post-concert receptions, anywhere in the facility, must be arranged through the Scheduling Office no later than two weeks (14 days) prior to the event.
 Reception space is limited and subject to availability at the discretion of the scheduling manager.
+Just because a lobby, or room appears empty and is opened, does not mean that it is available for use.
+Performance Management reserves the right to evict any receptions not following the above policy.

 CCM’s events must follow UC’s alcohol policy.